Tua Tagovailoa Player Prop Bets for NFL Week 13 | Miami vs. New York 12/5/2021

 Recent Performances

-- Tagovailoa put together a 230-yard performance against the Panthers last week, completing 87.1% of his pass attempts and throwing for one touchdown.
+- In last week's outing against the Panthers, Tagovailoa racked up 230 yards while completing 87.1% of his passes, while tossing one touchdown.

-- Tagovailoa has thrown for 661 yards (220.3 ypg), completing 80.5% of his passes and tossing three touchdown passes and one interception over his last three games.
+- Tagovailoa has racked up 661 passing yards (220.3 per game) and has a 80.5% completion percentage this year (62-of-77) while throwing three touchdowns and one interception over his last three games.

 - He's also carried the ball 10 times for six yards and one touchdown, averaging 2.0 yards per game.